cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 Normal flow:
 1. Whatbot will inform the user that the standup has started.
-2. Whatbot will prompt the user to respond when ready.
+2. Whatbot will offer the user 3 options i.e 'START', 'SNOOZE' and 'IGNORE'.
-3. User responds to the start message.
+3. User clicks on the 'START' button.
 4. Whatbot will ask a question.
 5. User will respond to the question, or enter the skip question command.
 6. Steps 4 and 5 are repeated till all configured questions have been asked.